Adventure sledding combines love of hiking and adrenaline

 Those perfect conditions include ample snow coverage and moderate temperatures so the track is soft, not icy.
 Trombley recommends wearing winter gear including snow pants, boots, a helmet and goggles to avoid branches if navigating narrow trails.

-Local Swiss Bobbers are reluctant to divulge their favorite hills but commonly known areas include Daly Canyon, Rob’s Trail, Horsetail Falls, Rock Canyon, Neff’s Canyon, the Porter Fork Trailhead area and Snake Creek Canyon.
+Local Swiss Bobbers are reluctant to divulge their favorite hills but commonly-known areas include Daly Canyon, Rob’s Trail, Horsetail Falls, Rock Canyon, Neff’s Canyon, Porter Fork Trailhead and Snake Creek Canyon.
 Always check the avalanche forecast at www.utahavalanchecenter.org before venturing out.

 Trombley has nearly a quarter century’s worth of heart-pounding memories that include a near-encounter with a moose, full moon outings and birthday celebrations.